Azmat1177/LLM-Replication/README.md

 The 364-commit corpus, the DASP-10 consensus labels, the adherence flags, and the nine category-level remediation strategies in reference Table 2 originate there.
-We redistribute only the derived artefacts required to reproduce our analysis; the original dataset should be obtained from the link above.
+We redistribute only the derived artefacts required to reproduce our analysis, the original dataset should be obtained from the link above.

 ---